The Girl Who Goes

 I’m always looking for scenic views.
 Not only do they make great pics for Instagram, but there’s just something about seeing a place from a different perspective.
 Especially in a big city like Madrid, it’s hard to fully appreciate the sheer size of the city when you’re simply walking the streets.
 So, if you like good views like I do — and assuming you’re not afraid of heights — I’ve put together a list of the 5 best places for scenic views of Madrid.
 [Read more…]

-7 Best Places to Visit in Madrid, Spain
+7 Best Things To See in Madrid, Spain

-In the past 9 months that I’ve been living here in Madrid, I’ve had my fair share of visitors.
+In the first nine months that I lived in Madrid, I had my fair share of visitors.
 First was Carson and Natalie, then Matt, then Morgan, then Matt again!
-After all this, I’ve finally learned the best places to visit in Madrid.
-Now I know exactly where to take my tourists so that they have the opportunity to really experience the city.
+After all that, I felt like I had a formula down when it came to knowing all the best things to see in Madrid.
+I knew exactly where to take my tourists so that they had the opportunity to really experience the city.

 So I put it all together into a list.
 Some of these are “duh” items; some of them are just my personal opinion of things that make Madrid special and interesting.
 This list also is great for anyone planning a visit to Madrid, even if you’re not showing tourists around!
-[Read more…]

 5 Things to Know Before Visiting Palma de Mallorca